What are some things you have to look for while buying dumbbells? Even though they’re quite simple, there are some aspects you should be aware of.

 5. Dumbbell handles

 One part of a dumbbell that many people overlook is the handle.
 But since it’s the part you’re always touching, it’s quite important.
-There are three aspects to a handle of a dumbbell
+There are four aspects to a handle of a dumbbell;

 The material of most dumbbell handles is metal.
 This is good.
 It is hardwearing, easy to clean and has worked perfectly fine for many decades.
 Another option you see sometimes is a rubberized handle.
 I’m not a fan of those since it is often the first thing to start wearing off on dumbbells like that.
 Besides that it’s a bit more difficult to clean and can get pretty nasty.